kethanse66-cyber/gold-macro-quant-research/README.md

 - Risk-first position sizing and drawdown controls
 - Transaction cost and slippage modeling
 - Walk-forward validation across market regimes

+## Day 1 Notes
+- I was confused at first but now I can load data
+- I can see rows and columns
+- Gold has OHLC prices over time

 - Failure and stress-period analysis (e.g., 2022 rate-hike cycle)

 ## Disclaimer